AnjaliMizJ/SQL-/Case Study #5 Data Mart.md

 We would include all week_date values for 2020-06-15 as the start of the period after the change and the previous week_date values would be before

-Using this analysis approach - answer the following questions:
+Using this analysis approach - answer the following questions:</p>

 <h4 align=left>1.
 What is the total sales for the 4 weeks before and after 2020-06-15?
 What is the growth or reduction rate in actual values and percentage of sales?</h4>